dwwatson1/coronavirus_pandemic_playbook/README.md

 ### Summary

+_Do we recommend rewriting the pandemic playbook?_

+Our models showed that race, age, and population density are 3 of the most common factors that led to spread of COVID-19.
+Therefore, cities are bearing the brunt of the pandemic and will for future ones.
+Therefore, the playbook needs to have better mitigation plans for cities.
+States need support and fund cities more robustly.
+The goal is that large, medium, and small cities will have the funds to create and train a pandemic emergency response team, which will be a part of their larger emergency response team (for natural disasters and terrorist attacks).
+With this new playbook in hand, cities will be able to respond quicker to potential community spread of airborne illnesses like COVID-19.

+### Revisiting our Initial Questions

 While there are lessons to be learned and perfect for our next project on the topic of COVID-19 data, however these four category of factors were the most common in our 4 runs of our model.

 1. Race
 2. Age
-3. Population density
+3. Population Density
-4. State Mandate Policy
+4. State Policy

 Let's revisit our questions from the beginning of the project.

 ```
 1. Which social, economic, geographical, lifestyle or political factors contributed the most the spread of the disease?
-2. Which category of factor contributed the most the spread of the disease?
+2. Which category of factor contributed the most to the spread of the disease?
 3. Is there a connection between state policy or political leaning (i.e. mask mandate) and the spread of COVID-19 within the state
 4. Do we need to account for the size of the population that didn't have COVID-19 when using a machine learning model?
 ```

-* The longer list above answers the first question we asked at the outset of our project.
-* The shorter list here answers question #2.
+* The results section above with all the model runs has the complete list.
+Younger age groups, certain race categories, certain political leanings, and population density
+* Race category contributed most to the spread of COVID-19
 * For question #3, we wanted to find out if a state policy mandate, such as a mask mandate, or political leaning contributed to the spread of COVID-19.
 Trump disapproval showed up in the top 5 most important factors in run 2 but didn't show up again.
 State Policy Mandate Score showed up in two model runs, so there is a stronger connection to this score than political leaning.
 * For question #4, yes we did take into account the size of the population that didn't have COVID-19 so we could replicate the spread of COVID-19.
 We even created featured engineered data to replicate and account for those individuals in states that didn't have COVID-19.
 If we hadn't done this, our model would've been even less accurate and because the mode wouldn't have replicated the spread of COVID-19 correctly.

-_Do we recommend rewriting the pandemic playbook?_
-The short answer is yes.
-Given the list of most important factors, we need to update the playbook to prepare our cities better and quicker.
-Their emergency management systems are more equipped to deal with natural disasters or terrorist attacks rather than a pandemic.
-Take what happened with New York City's surge in March and April as an example of how we need to act quicker, especially in our most dense cities.
-Like New York City, cities generally more dense and more diverse racially and given the results from our model, these communities are more prone to the spread of COVID-19.
-While cities do receive federal funds, they need the most support from the states where they are located.
-City officials then should use these funds to hire experts to develop mitigation and quicker response plans the spread of airborne illnesses like COVID-19.

 ### Lessons Learned